Align Goals with Personal Values: 10 Evidence-Based Steps

 Ongoing: Quarterly Values Alignment Audits

 This framework transforms values from abstract ideals into lived experience.
-If you are looking for a structured tool to support this process, the Life Goals Workbook provides guided exercises for values clarification, goal alignment, and ongoing tracking.
+If you want a structured tool to support this process, the Life Goals Workbook provides guided exercises for values clarification, goal alignment, and ongoing tracking.

 Ramon’s Take